Henrietta Bromwell: Artist

 Inspired by European landscape artists and Francis Cropsey and George Henry Durrie, American artists, Bromwell was an artist from 1885 to 1930.
 She often worked en plein air and used pen and ink, watercolor, and oil paints.
 She started with scenic landscape paintings of the mountains, and daily scenes about work on farms, including farmhouses, barns, hay stacks.
 Over the years, she lightened the color palette and added shadows of purple and blue.
-The became freer with brushstrokes and added industrial landscapes to her repertoire.
+She became freer with brushstrokes and added industrial landscapes to her repertoire.

 Bromwell developed a style that was ahead of its time, with a still-fresh palette, capturing realistic scenery, rather than poetic scenery of the time.

 She and Anne Evans, daughter of territorial governor John Evans, established the Artists' Club of Denver.
 It later became the Denver Art Museum.
 Bromwell organized shows and catalogs, was a jurist, and performed other administrative functions for the club.

 Her work was exhibited in Chicago, Philadelphia, and New York City in 1897.
 Charles Partridge Adams, a member of the Artists' Club, and Bromwell exhibited at the Trans-Mississippi Exposition in Omaha in 1898.
 She taught watercolor and oil painting at the Majestic Building in downtown Denver.
 She wrote "Sketching and Painting from Nature", referring to Claude Monet's work.
 It was published in The Western Club Woman in January 1899.
 She participated in annual exhibits of the club until 1903.
 She took a break from the Denver art scene for a number of years.
 In 1922, she completed a sketch book of pencil drawings of Colorado scenes.